istio/istio.io/content/en/docs/concepts/security/index.md

 The above diagram shows the basic Istio authorization architecture.
 Operators specify Istio authorization policies using `.yaml` files.

-Galley watches for changes to Istio authorization policies.
-It fetches the updated authorization policies if it sees any changes and pushes to Pilot.
+Galley watches for changes to Istio authorization policies and fetches the updated authorization policies if it sees changes and pushes to Pilot.
 Pilot converts the authorization policies to Envoy filter configuration and distributes the filter to the Envoy proxies that are co-located with the workloads.
-Pilot watches for changes to Istio authorization policies.
-It fetches the updated authorization policies if it sees any changes.
-Pilot distributes Istio authorization policies to the Envoy proxies that are colocated with the service instances.

 Each Envoy proxy runs an authorization engine that authorizes requests at runtime.
 When a request comes to the proxy, the authorization engine evaluates